 For armed security guards who needs to obtain firearms licensure, the requirements for licensing are usually more stringent.
 Many states require security guards to be approved.
 While eligibility varies from one state to the next, most applicants must be at least 18 years old, have a clean criminal history, and pass a drug screen.
 In addition, for security guards, formal training may be required in a classroom setting.

 Employers prefer applicants who have at least a high school diploma or the equivalent.
 But security guards do not need to have a high school diploma.
 Like those in security or investigation at casinos -certain positions do, however, require postsecondary certificates or degrees.

-Security guard with weapon typically have more extensive training than those without.
+A security guard with a weapon typically has more extensive training than those without.
 High-security workers often undergo extensive training and strict supervision.
 They might learn how to defend themselves, give first aid and manage emergencies and write reports.
 They may also learn firearm safety laws and force laws.
-Most security guard receive instruction on the job.
+Most security guards receive instruction on the job.
 However, training duration and depth will vary depending on the employer and job duties.

 Security is a prospective career.
 We have just made it a bit easier for you to understand what it takes to be a security guard.
 We hope this guide will help you with your job application.
 Tell us if you think we missed something.

 For More details, Contact us or visit our Website